Topological zero-modes of the spectral localizer of trivial metals: Conclusions

+In this work we have characterized the low-lying spectrum of the spectral localizer for trivial and topological metals.
+We have shown that it is always possible to choose a reference energy $E_0$ of the spectral localizer that results in zero-modes of the localizer.
+We have also shown that, although zero-modes of the spectral localizer are not unique to Weyl semimetals, the spectral localizer spectrum is different for trivial and topological metals.
+Our approach is based on the similarity between the spectral localizer in momentum space and the Dirac Hamiltonian with a varying mass.
+This resemblance allows us to infer analytically the low-energy spectrum of the spectral localizer.

+Numerical and analytical results coincided in showcasing the difference between localizer's zero-modes for topological and trivial metals.
+Our results confirm that topological metals have a number of zero-modes that equals the number of Weyl nodes, separated by a gap to a continuum of states~\cite{schulz-baldes_spectral_2021, Schulz-Baldes2022}.
+This signature contrasts that of trivial metals which have a low lying spectrum that coincides with that of the boundary states of an auxiliary topological insulator, defined by the band dispersion of the metallic band.
+For these systems, the localizer spectrum becomes continuous in the limit of large Fermi momentum, in contrast to the spectral localizer spectrum for Weyl semimetals that retains a gap between the zero-modes and a continuum of states.
+As shown in Ref.~\cite{Franca2024}, this gap encodes the topological robustness of Weyl semimetals and higher-spin generalizations to disorder.

-The spectral localizer, understood through the Dirac picture developed here, is a unifying tool to understand topological properties in metallic, disordered and many-body systems.
-Metallic phases are harder to classify than insulators, because of the absence of a gap.
-Since the localizer maps them to topological insulators, the localizer is a promising tool to classify different types of metals.
-Moreover, the localizer is suitable to study disorder systems, including amorphous~\cite{Corbae2023,corbae_evidence_2020}, polycrystals or quasicrystals\cite{Zilberberg:21}, as it defined in real space.
+As an outlook, the understanding of the localizer for metallic bands that we put forward hinges on the spectrum of topological insulators surface states.
+This connection suggests that the localizer could be leveraged as a tool to classify different types of metals, a subject we leave for future work.
+Moreover, the localizer is suitable to study disorder systems, including amorphous~\cite{Corbae2023,corbae_evidence_2020,Franca2024}, polycrystals or quasicrystals\cite{Zilberberg:21}, as it is defined in real space.
 The Dirac Hamiltonian picture we presented can be particularly useful to map the disordered topological metal, a system posing fundamental open questions~\cite{Pixley2021}, to a disordered Dirac equation, which has been thoroughly studied in the literature~\cite{Ludwig1994}.

 Lastly, the localizer is well defined for interacting systems.
 Here, we used the Dirac picture to conjecture the edge fingerprint of a fractional quantum Hall edge.
-We expect that the localizer will be also useful to distinguish other interesting groundstates such spin-liquids in real space, even in situations where disorder is dominant~\cite{Cassella2022,Grushin2022}.
+We expect that the localizer will be also useful to distinguish other interesting groundstates such spin-liquids in real space, even in situations where disorder is dominant~\cite{Cassella2022, Grushin2022}. }

-\paragraph{Acknowledgements}
+\section{Acknowledgements}